 I started using SurveyMonkey almost 10 years ago when I worked on the client side and had no budget.
 Eventually I had to look for an online survey tool with fewer limitations.
 For a while I used VantagePoint, which I then abandoned for Confirmit.
 The latter is a very advanced tool, but also quite expensive.
 So my quest continued and then a few years later I stumbled upon SurveyGizmo, which really surprised me with a long list of features I wanted in an online survey tool at a very low cost.
 About the same time I also tested QuestionPro, but found I could get similar capabilities with SurveyGizmo at a lower price.
 Since QuestionPro still offers a free version of the tool I decided to include it in this review in lieu of Zoomerang.

-The reason why Qualtrics is not included in this post is because its free version is actually a trial version.
+The reason why Qualtrics is not included in this post is that its free version is actually a trial version.
 You have access to all the features in the tool, but once you use up your allowed number of responses (250) you are forced to upgrade to the paid version.
 I have had the chance to use Qualtrics on behalf of several clients, and I think it is a terrific tool.
 It has tons of features, but also a steep price.
 For more on Qualtrics check the post “Review Of Three Powerful Online Survey Tools“

 There are many online survey tools that offer a free limited version so you can test the tool and have a feel for it.
 However, not all free versions are equal.
 Since I still get asked what online survey tools can be used for free, I decided to share this review of three online survey tools that seem to be popular on a set of features that would allow me to create from simple to slightly more advanced surveys.